 Programming languages to master

 Proficiency in programming languages such as Python and R is one of the crucial job skills for data scientists.
-These languages provide various libraries and tools specifically designed for data analysis, visualization, and machine learning.
+These languages provide various libraries and tools specifically designed for data analysis, visualisation, and machine learning.

-Data visualization and communication skills
+Data visualisation and communication skills

-Data scientists must possess strong data visualization and communication skills to convey their findings to a non-technical audience effectively.
+Data scientists must possess strong data visualisation and communication skills to convey their findings to a non-technical audience effectively.
 Presenting complex information in a clear and compelling manner is one of the essential job skills for data scientists to drive understanding and informed decision-making.

 Data scientists need to be skilled in storytelling and effective communication.
 They should be able to translate technical jargon into simple and meaningful explanations, ensuring that their audience understands the implications of the data analysis.

 This involves using appropriate visuals, narratives, and real-life examples to make the findings relatable and impactful.